The Rat Fan Club

 The lucky rats who live out their full life spans and then die in their sleep from old age probably do so from kidney or heart failure, or from a massive stroke.
 But what about rats who seem to be suffering as their lives come to an end?
 Fortunately, we have the option of euthanasia to help our rats achieve a peaceful death.

 When is the right time to end a rat’s suffering with euthanasia?
 This is always a difficult and very personal decision.
-In my opinion, the time to help your rat die is when there is no hope of improvement through the use of medications or surgery, and he is no longer enjoying life..
+In my opinion, the time to help your rat die is when there is no hope of improvement through the use of medications or surgery, and he is no longer enjoying life.
 If his illness takes all his energy and concentration; if he shows no interest in food or physically can’t eat, even with help; if he seems to be constantly in pain, distress, or misery; or if he has episodes of respiratory distress that cannot be controlled with medication, this is the time to say goodbye and let your rat go on to a better place.
 Although it hurts, you know it’s the kindest thing to do as a last gift to a friend who has given you so much.

 It is always most comforting for your rat if you hold or pet him as he gently falls unconscious.
 Most vet hospitals and animal shelters can euthanize animals, but you should first discuss the method they use for rats.
 If they won’t let you be present during the procedure, go somewhere else.
 When euthanasia is done correctly, there is no reason why you should not be present to comfort your rat.

 Here is the euthanasia method I like to use as long as the rat is not in respiratory distress.
 First, give the rat diazepam orally or by SQ injection, either with a 1 cc tuberculin syringe with a 27-29 gauge needle or an insulin syringe.
 When a SQ injection is administered in the flank area, the rat rarely seems to feel it.
 Once the rat is sedated, an intraperitoneal injection (IP; in the abdomen) of the correct dose of sodium pentobarbital is administered, also with a 27-29 gauge needle or insulin syringe.
 This injection should be given in the lower right side of the abdomen in order to avoid causing pain by hitting the liver or any other organs.
+If the IP injection is administered correctly, it will cause almost no discomfort, because the liquid goes into the empty space of the abdominal cavity and not into any tissue.
+In fact, a rat will rarely even flinch if a small enough needle is used and the skin at the injection site is scratched with a fingernail first to distract the nerve endings.
+I also have given the IP injection of sodium pentobarbital without any sedation without it causing any obvious pain.
+The euthanasia solution will be slowly absorbed into the rat’s system and loss of consciousness will usually occur within 5-10 minutes, although it can take 15 minutes or longer for the heart to stop beating.
+This gives you the opportunity to hold, cuddle and talk to your rat as he gently slips away.

 Consider asking the veterinarian to anesthetize your rat with the gas, inject the euthanasia solution in the abdomen while the rat is anesthetized, and then let the rat wake from the gas so the last thing your rat experiences is your cuddling him.
 If, however, a rat is experiencing respiratory distress, then euthanasia with gas anesthetic is the only recommended method because an abdominal injection is slower and can cause increased respiratory distress.
+Sedation can also increase respiratory distress and is not recommended for a rat in respiratory distress.

 Home Euthanasia